awsdocs/aws-xray-developer-guide/doc-source/xray-api-gettingdata.md

 You can use the [https://docs.aws.amazon.com/xray/latest/api/API_GetTraceSummaries.html](https://docs.aws.amazon.com/xray/latest/api/API_GetTraceSummaries.html) API to get a list of trace summaries\.
 Trace summaries include information that you can use to identify traces that you want to download in full, including annotations, request and response information, and IDs\.

+There are two `TimeRangeType` flags available when calling `aws xray get-trace-summaries`:
++ **TraceId** – The default `GetTraceSummaries` search uses TraceID time and returns traces started within the computed `[start_time, end_time)` range\.
+This range of timestamps is calculated based on the encoding of the timestamp within the TraceId, or can be defined manually\.
++ **Event time **– To search for events as they happen over the time, AWS X\-Ray allows searching for traces using event timestamps\.
+Event time returns traces active during the `[start_time, end_time)` range, regardless of when the trace began\.

 Use the `aws xray get-trace-summaries` command to get a list of trace summaries\.
-The following commands get a list of trace summaries from between 1 and 2 minutes in the past\.
+The following commands get a list of trace summaries from between 1 and 2 minutes in the past using the default TraceId time\.

 **Example Script to get trace summaries**